Amruthamsh/equinox-NASA-dashboard/README.md

 ## Use of AI

 ChatGPT (Free), GitHub Copilot, and Claude (Free) were used to assist with coding, debugging, and error resolution, with no paid AI models employed.
-We used AI for budget Analysis which was then manually verified.
+We used Perplexity (Free) for budget Analysis which was then manually verified.

 ## Space Agency Data